 Avoid exorbitant bag-checking fees by traveling only with carry-ons where ever possible.

 It’s also valuable to know the most expensive airports to fly out of: San Francisco is the worst, for example, so one might consider driving to Oakland instead.

 A total of 2.4 billion pounds of sweet potatoes were produced in 2010.
 That’s a lot of pie.

 The pumpkin isn’t as versatile, so even with all the jack-o-lanterns and pumpkin pies, only 1.1 billion pounds of pumpkin were grown in the United States last year.
 Additionally, 2.1 billion bushels of wheat will be harvested this year for your dinner rolls, pies and bread.

 Food isn’t only on the table.
 It’s also in many place names in the United States.
 There are 4 cities and 11 townships in the United States with “Turkey” in their name.

-Other Thanksgiving-themed names are Plymouth (37 places and townships), Pilgrim, and Mayflower.
+Other Thanksgiving-themed names are Plymouth (37 places and townships), Pilgrim and Mayflower.

 Remember to gobble your turkey, not your savings, this Thanksgiving.